abpio/abp-commercial-docs/en/themes/lepton-x/how-to-use-lepton-x-components-with-angular-custom-layout.md

 ```

-Here is the simplified version of `side-menu-layout.ts`.
-Only ABP Component Replacement codes have been removed.
+Here is the simplified version of the `side-menu-layout.ts` file.
+Only the ABP Component Replacement code has been removed.

 ```typescript